 A video by Kensington Palace.

 After the parade, Catherine was presented with a beautiful posy by two little girls.

-The couple met members of the regiment before sitting for official officers’ and sergeants’ photograph.
-Duchess talking to the soldiers.
+The couple met members of the regiment before sitting for official officers’ and sergeants’ photographs.
+The Duchess of Cambridge talking to the soldiers.

 Before leaving, the royal couple visited the Guardsmen’s Lunch where the longest-serving guardsman in the battalion proposed a toast to the royals.

 The almost 9 months pregnant Duchess sipped water.

-Here is Duchess’ look during the last years for St Patrick’s Day Parade.
+Here is The Duchess’ look during the last years for St Patrick’s Day Parade.

 Today the glowing Duchess looked effortlessly elegant and regal in a green Catherine Walker coat.
 She wore the coat for the first time during the Sweden tour this year in January.

-Duchess kept the cold weather away by pairing the coat with faux fur collar and faux fur cuffs from Troy London also premiered during the Scandinavian tour.
+The Duchess kept the cold weather away by pairing the coat with a faux fur collar and faux fur cuffs from Troy London also premiered during the Scandinavian tour.
 She also wore Cornelia James Beatrice gloves.

 She wore ‘Meribel – Felt Beret Hat with Bow’ from Gina Foster.
-Duchess wore the same hat on 2015 St Patrick’s Day Parade also.
+Catherine wore the same hat on the 2015 St Patrick’s Day Parade also.

-Classic velour felt beret hat was stylised felt bow trim.
-Sits on the right-hand side of the head and secured by elastic that sits under the hair the hat is available on custom order in any colour for £535.00 (here shown in a different shade).
+Classic velour felt beret hat was stylized felt bow trim.
+Sits on the right-hand side of the head and is secured by elastic that sits under the hair the hat is available on custom order in any color for £535.00 (here shown in a different shade).

 Catherine was wearing her trusty Tod’s suede block heel pumps.

 The Duchess finished the look with her Kiki McDonough “Special Edition Green Tourmaline, Green Amethyst and Diamond Earrings”.

-It is being reported that the due date of Baby Cambridge is End of April some reporters assuming 23rd of April.
+It is being reported that the due date of Baby Cambridge is the End of April some reporters assume the 23rd of April.
 In that case, we might have only a few more Duchesses’ looks before she goes on maternity leave.
 Next, we will see the Duchess on Wednesday.